2nd Generation Cleaner Fuels: From Waste Materials

 Flightnook brings awareness of the climate impact of flying and encourages flight-takers to contribute here and support local clean fuel providers.
 We support local clean fuel providers in Europe, North America, or Asia, because clean jet fuel is a global need.

-In the search for cleaner fuel microalgae, or seaweed, has been identified as a feedstock solution that would avoid the pitfalls of first and second biofuel generations.
+In the search for cleaner fuel, algae has been identified as a feedstock solution that would avoid the pitfalls of first and second biofuel generations.

 It promises a quick harvesting cycle, high energy yields, and does not run into issues of land use change, making microalgae more carbon neutral.
 On an area basis microalgae can produce 15-300 times more oil for biodiesel production than traditional crops.